1. Home

 My electric bill is $290/mo

-Flexible solar panels are electricity-generating devices made of ultra-thin silicon cells, usually a few micrometers wide, sandwiched between layers of protective plastic.
-This thin-film solar technology allows them to be much thinner and more flexible than standard monocrystalline or polycrystalline panels.
+Flexible solar panels are photovoltaic (pv) devices made of ultra-thin silicon cells, usually a few micrometers wide, sandwiched between layers of protective plastic.
+This thin-film solar technology allows them to be much thinner and more flexible than standard monocrystalline panels.
 Cells in the larger solar panels are made of silicon wafers up to 200 micrometers thick (a little thicker than a human hair), then mounted on aluminum and covered with glass.

-Reducing the width of the solar cells increases their flexibility, but reduces their efficiency when generating electricity and their expected lifespan.
+Reducing the width of the solar cells increases their flexibility, but reduces their efficiency and their expected lifespan.
 As a result, traditional, non-flexible panels remain more popular for home use because they can create more electricity, and last for an average of 25 to 30 years.
-Nevertheless, flexible solar panels are growing in popularity, as the needs of the solar consumer expand to include more portable, lightweight options.
+Nevertheless, flexible pv panels fit where lightweight options are needed.

 Flexible solar panels are useful for RVs and campers, boating, and outdoor activities like camping or hiking where occasional power is needed.
 They’re typically used as an alternative to a conventional solar panel when the mounting locations are more complex, such as the curved roof of a vehicle, or when space is the main concern.